codesubmission-tool/Anti-tamper-Perturbation/README.md

 Download ID embedding from [release sources](https://github.com/codesubmission-tool/Anti-tamper-Perturbation/releases).

 Modify the settings defined on ./configs/metrics.yaml.
-You need to define the path to the image to be evaluated and the path to store **result record file**, and the prompt used to do generation (for metirc "ImageReward" calculation).
+You need to define the path to the image to be evaluated and the path to store **result record file**, and the prompt used to do generation. ( the dir_suffix need to be changed to '' when evaluate images purified by gridpure)

 Download [LIQE.pt](https://drive.google.com/file/d/1GoKwUKNR-rvX11QbKRN8MuBZw2hXKHGh/view) from [url](https://github.com/zwx8981/LIQE).
 Place it to ./metrics/LIQE/checkpoints